Sunday, October 09, 2011

 As this was my first attempt to write about American Indians, I was a little worried about the responses of the people I wrote about, specifically Russell Sims and Alice Hartshorn.
 Their words are really the best parts of the article.
 After the article came out I was too shy to ask Sims what he thought of it.
 But I ran into Alice Hartshorn at a benefit concert (featuring Rusted Root) the week it was published and she was overjoyed.
 That was all the validation I needed.

-Later I attended a number of ceremonies led by Miguel Sague at the Singing Winds Site and he asked me to be on the board of his organization, but I was about to leave the Pittsburgh area for California.
-But I have fond memories of those full moon and solstice and equinox ceremonies, adapted from his tribal ceremonies to fulfill a tribal mandate to perform them wherever he happened to be, and to spread the word.
+Later I attended a number of ceremonies led by Miguel Sague at the Singing Winds Site and he asked my partner Margaret and I to be on the board of his organization, but we were about to leave the Pittsburgh area for California.
+Still, I have fond memories of those full moon and solstice and equinox ceremonies, adapted from his tribal ceremonies to fulfill a tribal mandate to perform them wherever he happened to be, and to spread the word.

 As I post this again in 2011, there are these updates.
 Miguel Sague is still very active, in Pittsburgh and internationally now with his Taino Spiritual Movement.
 The Council of Three Rivers American Indian Center also continues to thrive, and continues to hold the annual Pow Wow.
 Their more recent activities are reflected in some of the illustrations to this post.
 Miguel actually saw a previous posting on another of my blogs and left an approving comment with the very touching message that "you and Margaret are remembered fondly here."
 In fact, Miguel getting in touch inspired me to re-post these articles in an updated and more organized way.